top of page

 My mission is to present practical information as a studio bassist working professionally since 1975.
 Of course, music and the demands of competency in playing bass constantly evolves.

 Over the years, I've had heated but friendly discussions with young musicians about this very issue..
 On occasion, I've taken them to sessions with me.
 In that environment, you demonstrate with ability or you have no career.
 This is a simple fact.
 I so much enjoyed sharing with these student my work days and '' flow '' of recording sessions.
 They had a great time meeting the other musicians on the date as well as the engineer and producer.
 Afterwards, we had short discussion of the nuts and bolts of the music.
-They were stunned to realize there never was a mention of a scale in producing this music.
+In the course of our conversation, The realized that during the session there was no mention of a scale in producing this music.
+Scales are a fact of academic regard and important to our building our chordal system of function and fact based practicing.

 Every aspect of music can be learned and absorbed in a relevant manner by reading music..
 I like to think of it as being a Bass Musician!!

 I am passionate about teaching and ALL my students learn how to play better, and become competent musicians who can compete in the real world of music.. contact me by using the contact form on my website...
-I teach worldwide thru Skype and live in Nashville
+I teach worldwide thru Skype and live in Nashville.
+Carol Kaye, Studio Legend and Master Educator, has endorsed me on her website.
+She no longer teaches and has been sending students my way.
+Her books are a must have for the serious bassist.

 '' I'd personally go with Steve Bryant in Nashville, where I sent all my former students to, since I'm not teaching anymore....he's a long-time successful studio musician and long-time fine educator, the only one I'd send everyone to online.
 He'll get you going correctly in all styles of music inc. Jazz if you want.''